 Crisis and Recovery

-When the war ended, a time of crisis hit Fiat, even the Company's factories were briefly held by workers of the Italian Socialist Party in 1921.
-Fortuentley recovery came quickly and by 1923, Fiat was already showing signs of growth, due in part to some very effective cost-cutting policies.
+When the war ended, a time of crisis hit Fiat and the company's factories were briefly held by workers of the Italian Socialist Party in 1921.
+Fortunately recovery came quickly and, by 1923, Fiat was already showing signs of growth, due in part to some very effective cost-cutting policies.
 At this time, Giovanni Agnelli was promoted to the position of CEO of Fiat.
 Several new car models were released, including the four-seat 509.
 Fiat set a goal to create industrial mass production in order to decrease the cost of their cars.
 A holding company was established to enable purchasers to pay for Fiats through installments.
-As the Company grew worldwide, Fiat also grew internally between 1912 and 1925.
+As the company grew worldwide, Fiat also grew internally between 1912 and 1925.
 They were quick to recognize their employees' needs and established a health care plan, sports clubs and specialized schools.

 Fiat 1926 to 1938

 When Mussolini's come to power in Italy, Fiat had to abandon many of its plans for an international presence.
 Fiat would now concentrate on producing the needed equipment for the domestic market.
-The company responded with new technology and designs in commercial vehicles, trucks, also railways and aircraft.
+The company responded with new technology and designs in commercial vehicles, trucks, as well as railways and aircrafts.